slick/slick/src/sphinx/queries.rst

 Querying
 --------

-A Query can be converted into an :api:`Action <scala.slick.action.EffectfulAction>` by calling its ``result`` method.
+A Query can be converted into an :api:`Action <scala.slick.dbio.DBIOAction>` by calling its ``result`` method.
 The Action can then be :ref:`executed <executing-actions>` directly in a streaming or fully materialized way, or composed further with other Actions: